Walmy20/Camera-App-Imgui-OpenCv/README.md

 # Camera-App
 C++ Camera App using ImGui, GLFW, OpenGl3, Gstreamer and OpenCv.

 This is using Visual Studio 2022.
+It takes a .cvs with rtsp streamer.
+Groups Columns are of 6 streams.
+Group1: 1rtsp, ... ,6rtsp.